rawdaymohamed/Classroom-Infinity/README.md

 ## 🧐 About <a name = "about"></a>

-This project is built with the MERN Stack and has the following
+This project is built using the MERN Stack and has the following

 ### TODO